Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Menagerie Coast/Gwardan.md

 Characters could come to Gwardan seeking steamcast goods or any of the city's strange crafting secrets.

-_**Bring 'em Back (Low Level).**_ Talamin Raanan (chaotic neutral, female, high elf [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain)) once worked for the [[tribes of Shadycreek Run]] as an assassin.
+_**Bring 'em Back (Low Level).**_ Talamin Raanan (chaotic neutral, female, high [[Elves|elf]] [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain)) once worked for the [[tribes of Shadycreek Run]] as an assassin.
 The elf disappeared five years ago, but spies report that she resides in Gwardan under the name Valemis Tirdra.
 One of the Shadycreek Tribes, or a faction that wants to see Talamin pay for her crimes, hires the characters to capture the elf.
 When the characters find Talamin, they learn that all she desires is to leave her violent past behind and live out her days with her new family, including her two young children.